zxc916684603/ecs/intl.en-US/API Reference/Call methods/Response results.md

 # Response results {#EcsApiResponse .reference}

 We return the results in either XML or JSON format, but XML is the default choice.
-You can switch to XML schema by specifying the request parameter `Format` .
+You can switch to XML schema by specifying the request parameter `Format`.
 For more information, see [Common parameters](intl.en-US/API Reference/Call methods/Common parameters.md#).
-Response examples in our API documents have line breaks and indentions to make them easy to read.
+Response examples in our API documents have line breaks and indention to make them easy to read.
 The actual response results are not formatted.

 ## Success response example {#section_wdm_tjx_wdb .section}